andrewcbancroft/andrewcbancroft-blog/content/blog/ios-development/data-persistence/how-smart-dumb-should-nsmanagedobjects-be.md

 Keep `NSManagedObject`s about Core Data-y things.

-Ask, "Does this help my app work with Core Data-related functionality?"
+Ask, "Does this help my `NSManagedObject` subclass work with Core Data-related functionality?"

 Let the answer to that question guide your decision about whether to extend your `NSManagedObject` subclass with additional features.